How Much Should a Website Cost?

 A website cost very much depends on what you need.
 There are some extremely cheap options out there but please remember that you get what you pay for!
 If you expect to have a fully functioning, scalable business website for £400 I think you will be very disappointed.

 As a guide, you should expect to pay a minimum of around £850 for a basic website.
 If you need content uploading or even writing for you, then this will inevitably cost more.

 Questions to Ask Your Web Developer

 Before you invest in a new business website, you need to be sure you know exactly what you are getting for your money.

-- Will website content be included?
-Most developers will provide a blank website for you, and you then need to write all of the content (which needs to include relevant keywords for search engine optimisation), and you also have to input all of that content into your new website yourself.
+Most web developers will provide a blank business website for you, and you then need to write all of the website content (which needs to include relevant keywords for search engine optimisation), and you also have to input all of that content into your new website yourself.
 It’s amazing how many people I speak to who have been sold a website by someone else, only to find out they have to do this bit themselves.
-Ask your developer if they will include any content writing.
+Ask your web developer if they will include any content writing.
 If not, ask what the price will be if you provide the content and they populate your website.
 This will make it a lot easier for you – especially if you’re not very computer literate.

 Once your website is up and running, there will be ongoing hosting costs.
 Make sure you understand what these will be so you’re not hit with any hidden charges later on.

 This is an important one.
 Your new business website should be yours.
 You should be free to move it to another hosting provider or developer in the future if that’s what you want to do.
 Some easy-to-use website builders actually tie you to their platform and stop you from doing this.
-You can read more about this in the WordPress vs Wix article
+You can read more about this in the WordPress vs Wix article.

 There are many web developers out there from Freelancers to large organisations so if you put out a request for a quote, you will get a huge range of pricing.
 Please make sure you ask these questions so that you have all of the facts and pricing to allow you to make an informed decision.